 When you or a loved one are injured or a loved one is killed due to the negligence of another individual, you may be facing tremendous financial burdens due to medical costs, lost wages, and other expenses.
 Through a personal injury claim, plaintiffs have a legal right to seek financial compensation for the full extent of their losses.
 Unfortunately, negligent defendants and their insurers rarely make the claims process easy on injured victims.

-At Perry, Bundy, Plyler & Long, LLP, our Monroe, NC personal injury attorneys understand that the injury or loss of a loved one can have an enormous emotional and financial impact for accident victims and their families.
+At Perry, Bundy, Plyler & Long, LLP, our Monroe, NC personal injury attorneys understand that the injury or loss of a loved one can have an enormous emotional and financial impact on accident victims and their families.
 We will fight to protect your rights.
 If you or your family member was injured in an accident in North Carolina, please contact our Monroe law office for an initial consultation.

 We Handle the Full Range of Personal Injury Claims in North Carolina

 Our North Carolina personal injury attorneys represent clients in all types of personal injury cases.
 Regardless of the nature and severity of your accident and injuries, we are available to offer support and legal guidance.
 We have been in business since 1980.
 We have represented plaintiffs and have collected substantial sums in compensation from defendants and their insurance companies in a wide range of cases involving:

 - Auto accidents;

 - Pedestrian collisions;